 In Year 9, the intent is to develop pupils’ practical dexterity and understanding the work of famous designers.
 Pupils will have the opportunity to develop their Silversmithing skills, and use new materials and CADCAM.

 Key Stage 3 Drama enables pupils to develop their confidence as performers and communicators.

-The Key Stage 3 curriculum at Watford Grammar School for Girls aims to inspire a life-long love of English.
+The Key Stage 3 curriculum at Watford Grammar School for Girls aims to inspire a life-long love of English and reading.
 We aim for our students to grow and flourish in their understanding, skills and confidence, with the secure foundation they need for the GCSE course.
 The English curriculum at Key Stage 3 equips the pupils with tools to advance their imagination and creativity, as well as comprehension, inference and analysis.